Simulating realistic self-interacting dark matter models including small and large-angle scattering: Multiple scattering and time step

-We can conclude that one needs time-steps not only small enough to ensure $P_\mathrm{os} < 1$ but $P_\mathrm{os} \ll 1$ to obtain accurate results, because numerically we can only describe the single scatterings but not the multiple ones of physical particles.
+We can conclude that one needs time steps not only small enough to ensure $P_\mathrm{os} < 1$ but $P_\mathrm{os} \ll 1$ to obtain accurate results, because numerically we can only describe the single scatterings but not the multiple ones of physical particles.
 How important this is for a simulation, depends on how crucial resolving the precise angular dependence for the evolution of the SIDM distribution is.
 While we have chosen a sensitive test, this problem might be less relevant for typical astrophysical simulations.
-In consequence, the optimal choice of the time-step, to achieve a good trade-off between accuracy and performance might be problem-dependent.
-Thus the value for $\kappa$ in the time-step criterion (Eq.~\eqref{eq: time-steps in rSIDM}), which effectively limits the interaction probability, could be chosen depending on the problem at hand.
+In consequence, the optimal choice of the time step to achieve a good trade-off between accuracy and performance might be problem dependent.
+Thus the value for $\kappa$ in the time step criterion (Eq.~\eqref{eq: time steps in rSIDM}), which effectively limits the interaction probability, could be chosen depending on the problem at hand.

 \end{appendix}